This page is about the AFFF/PFAS lawsuit. Our lawyers are handling firefighting foam lawsuits throughout the United States.

 - Non-Hodgkin lymphoma, where Reed-Sternberg cells do not develop

-Both these forms occur in people of all ages.
-However, Non-Hodgkin lymphoma is more common as you get older.
+Both of these forms occur in people of all ages.
+However, non-Hodgkin lymphoma is more common as you get older.
 By contrast, Hodgkin lymphoma is more prevalent among individuals under 40 and over 75.
 Men are also more likely to develop lymphoma than women.

 Lymphoma symptoms include

 Lymphoma may be difficult to properly diagnose because it does not have symptoms distinct from other conditions.
 It can vary between a mild fever or even nothing noticeable.
 Signs and symptoms are usually mild, which can make it easy to miss them early on.
 If you suspect any signs, please visit your doctor as soon as possible.